bethgelab/robustness/README.md

 ## News

+- The paper was accepted for poster presentation at NeurIPS 2020.
 - A shorter workshop version of our paper was accepted for oral presentation at the [Uncertainty & Robustness in Deep Learning](https://sites.google.com/view/udlworkshop2020) Workshop at ICML '20.

 ## Contact